-- File of all your medical records (military and non-military)- you must have a copy of your DD Form 214 and documentation of all your medical information to date.
+- A file of all your medical records (military and non-military).
+You must have a copy of your DD Form 214 and documentation of all your medical information to date.
 This information could help support a case for future rating increases.

 COVID-19 vaccines from the VA